CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 **Collins Lemeke**
 MSc Artificial Intelligence, University of Greater Manchester
-Centre for Intelligence of Things (CIoTh)
-Co-founder, AI Nexus Society @ UGM
+AI Research @ Centre for Intelligence of Things (CIoTh) Co-founder, AI Nexus Society @ UGM
 IEEE Member

 📧 For questions about this work, feel free to open an issue or reach out via GitHub.

 ---

-> *This project is part of the NetZeroNLP research thread, investigating carbon-efficient NLP through model distillation and task-specific fine-tuning.
-Related work includes the accepted IEEE-affiliated ICNDSA 2026 paper "Towards Cognitive-Efficient Psycho-Intelligence: Evaluating Lightweight NLP Models for Affective State Recognition."*